nyxnor/onionjuggler/README.md

 #### Setup the enviroment

+The `$privilege_command` to run a command as another user such as `doas` and `sudo` need to be already configured, this project won't modify the `/etc/sudoers` or `/etc/doas.conf`, it is up to the user to configure the configuration file and and your user to the privileged group.

+It is recommended to have `tor` already installed, because as it is a service, it has to be enabled to start on boot and the service managers may vary depending on your operating system.
+Check [docs/compatibility.md](docs/compatibility.md) for how to build tor from source code or install via package manager and enable the service to start on boot.

 Run from inside the cloned repository to create the tor directories, setup ownership, create manual pages:
 ```sh
 ./setup.sh